kennyhaggard/FLL-field-mapping/README.md

 1. **Zero Point Turns**: The robot's turns are centered at its midpoint.
 This may not always be accurate as wheelbases are typically offset.
 2. **Movement Timing**: Timing is not representative of the robot's actual speed; it only reflects the robot's path.
 3. **Accurate Turns**: The robot must turn accurately for the tool to be effective.
 This is best achieved by using the hub's yaw sensor.
 Implementation can be done in Python or block code.
-4. **Coordinate System**: (0,0) is the lower left corner of the robot when it is oriented at 90 degrees (pointedup).
+4. **Coordinate System**: (0,0) is the lower left corner of the map.
 You might have to experiment with placements to get the hang of how I have it programed.
+It is set so that the start position will be made respective of the orientation of the robot at start of the mission.
+Experimenet with different inputs!
 5. **Measurements** All measurements are in centimeters and degrees.
 In general, the coordinates follow the 0 degrees is in the positive x-axis and positive angles are counter-clockwise.
+6. **Shape** It is assumed the robot is a single rectangle, more complicated or even true boarders is not setup in this model.

 ## Mission Format

-The tool requires missions to be provided in a specific JSON format.
+There is a builder tool that allows move and rotate blocks to be added.
+There is also a JSON format that is used to run the app.
+The JSON upload can be used to load several missions to showcase different potential paths or a full set of mission plans.

 Below is an example, also in the repository there is a missions.json file with this code:

 ```json
 [